The retailization of private markets in alternatives

 • Tentative change is underway in major markets: Developments in the United States suggest attitudes to retail investment in alternatives are starting to change.
 In other markets, change is more concrete.
 Alternative asset managers are working on funds using structures such as SICAV and ELTIF in the European Union and LTAF in the United Kingdom.

-• Some illiquidity is necessary and desirable: Retail investors and DC plans favor the daily liquidity offered by public asset markets; alternative asset managers need to acknowledge their expectations.
+• Liquidity a top consideration for individual investors: Retail investors and DC plans favor the daily liquidity offered by public asset markets; alternative asset managers need to acknowledge their expectations.
 But illiquidity is one of the reasons why alternative assets outperform public markets.
 Retail investors need access to education so they can understand both the opportunities associated with alternatives, as well as the tradeoffs.
 Existing measures to manage liquidity in other markets, such as REITs (where there are limits on redemptions), suggest compromises will be achievable.

 • Alternatives